 In the past decade, marine debris has been increasingly recognized as a key threat to marine ecosystems throughout the world.
 The Marine Debris Act (33 United States Code 1951 et seq.) defines marine debris as any persistent solid material that is manufactured or processed and directly or indirectly, intentionally or unintentionally, disposed of or abandoned into the marine environment.
 Artificial substrate that provides hard bottom habitat for marine organisms is discussed in Section 3.4 (Invertebrates).
 This section focuses on the aspects of marine debris that pose a threat to marine habitats.
 The accumulation of marine debris can alter and degrade marine habitats through physical damage (e.g., abrasion, shearing); changes to the physical and chemical composition of sediments; and reductions in oxygen and underwater light levels (National Oceanic and Atmospheric Administration Marine Debris Program, 2016).
 Accumulation or concentration also can degrade the aesthetic appeal of coastal habitats for recreational use, decrease visitation and tourism, require costly cleanups, and impact local economies (Leggett et al., 2014).
+A multiyear study conducted from 1997-2007 along the southeast Atlantic coast concluded the vast majority of marine debris was either land based (38 percent), general source (42 percent), or ocean based (e.g., items originating from recreational and commercial fishing, shipping, and tourism activities) (20 percent) (Ribic et al., 2010); no items of military origin were differentiated.

-3.5.3 Environmental Consequences
+3.5.3 ENVIRONMENTAL CONSEQUENCES

-The Navy considered all potential stressors and the following have been analyzed for habitats: explosives and physical disturbance and strikes.
 This section evaluates how and to what degree the activities described in Chapter 2 (Description of Proposed Action and Alternatives) and Section 3.0.3.3 (Identifying Stressors for Analysis) could impact marine habitats as defined in this section in the Study Area.
 Table 2.6-1 (Proposed Training Activities per Alternative) through Table 2.6-4 (Office of Naval Research Proposed Testing Activities per Alternative) present the proposed training and testing activities (including number of events and locations).
 General characteristics of all Navy stressors were introduced in Section 3.0.3.3 (Identifying Stressors for Analysis).
 The stressors vary in intensity, frequency, duration, and location within the Study Area.
 The stressors analyzed for habitats are:

-- Explosives (explosives detonated on or near the bottom); - Physical Disturbance and Strikes (vessels and in-water devices; military expended materials; seafloor devices; pile driving)
+- Explosives (explosives detonated on or near the bottom) - Physical Disturbance and Strikes (vessels and in-water devices; military expended materials; seafloor devices; pile driving)

-Impacts of explosives and military expended material were assessed based on three types of analyses: (1) a worst-case scenario assuming all the impacts occur on a single habitat type in an affected area (1-year totals), (2) a more realistic situation in which the impacts are spread proportionally among the habitat types in an affected area, and (3) a 5-year cumulative analysis.
-The most accurate projection would be somewhere between the worst-case and proportional distribution because there are locations that specific training or testing occurs most frequently within range complexes.
-However, training and testing in those areas are not limited by a percentage as a proposed action in this document.
-The remaining stressors (vessels and in-water devices, seafloor devices, and pile driving) were analyzed based on the number of annual events estimated to occur annually within each Range Complex.
+Impacts of explosives and military expended materials were assessed based on three types of analyses: (1) a conservative scenario assuming all the impacts occur on a single habitat type in an affected area (in a 1-year increment), (2) a more realistic situation in which the impacts are spread proportionally among the habitat types in an affected area (e.g., if hard bottom represents 10 percent of the total habitat within a particular testing or training area or range complex, then 10 percent of the total impact is assumed to occur on hard bottom), and (3) in an increment of 5 years.
+The most accurate projection would be somewhere between the conservative and proportional distribution because there are locations in which specific training or testing occurs most frequently within range complexes.
+However, the number of training and testing activities that occur in the frequently used areas is not limited to a specific percentage as part of the proposed action in this document.
+The remaining stressors (vessels and in-water devices, seafloor devices, and pile driving) were analyzed based on the number of annual events estimated to occur within each range complex.
 The analysis includes consideration of the mitigation that the Navy will implement to avoid potential impacts on habitats from explosives and physical disturbance and strike stressors.
-Mitigation for habitats will be coordinated with NMFS through the consultation processes.